usnistgov/SDNist/README.md

 ```

-Note that the resulting synthetic dataset is not differentillally private.
+Note that the resulting synthetic dataset is not differentially private.

 #### Random values